JAlcocerT/JAlcocerT/content/blog/da-AIBI-tools.md

 **Tl;DR**

-As a BIA, you might have to skip waiting for data engineering team to put together some pipeline so that you can build your visualizations into Grafana/[GCP Looker](https://jalcocert.github.io/JAlcocerT/understanding-google-cloud-platform/)/PowerBI/ whatever.
+As a BIA, you might have to skip waiting for data engineering team to put together some pipeline.

+You can build your visualizations into Grafana/[GCP Looker](https://jalcocert.github.io/JAlcocerT/understanding-google-cloud-platform/)/[PowerBI](https://jalcocert.github.io/JAlcocerT/about-powerbi/)/ whatever.

+But if you know what to do with python...

 +++ Created a quick data [PoC with streamlit and PyGWalker](#pygwalker).